Orange Donuts

 These Orange Donuts are super easy to make because they’re cake donuts which means they’re baked, not fried!
 They’re soft, fluffy and covered in a simple orange glaze.
 Plus they’re made with fresh orange juice and zest to pack in tons of delicious citrus flavor!

-If you’re looking for more orange recipes try my Orange Muffins or Chocolate Orange Cupcakes!
+If you’re looking for more orange recipes try my Orange Angel Food Cake, Orange Cardamom Scones or Chocolate Orange Cupcakes!

 Ingredient Breakdown